canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/upgrading-ubuntu-1604/upgrading-ubuntu-tutorial.md

 positive
 : We recommend that you backup your existing Ubuntu installation before you update your computer.

-Being able to upgrade from one version of Ubuntu to the next is one of Ubuntu's best features.
-You benefit from the latest software, get security patches and all upgraded technology that comes with a new release without having to resort to reinstallation or re-configuring your system.
+Being able to upgrade Ubuntu from one version to the next is one of Ubuntu's best features.
+You benefit from getting the latest software, including new security patches, and all the upgraded technology that comes with a new release without having to resort to reinstalling and reconfiguring your system.

-Best of all, upgrading Ubuntu to the next release is easy.
-As we'll now demonstrate.
+Best of all, upgrading Ubuntu to the latest release is easy.
+As we'll demonstrate!

 If you are upgrading from a version released prior to Ubuntu 15.10, [please read the upgrade notes for more information](https://help.ubuntu.com/community/UpgradeNotes).